 Safety.
-Safety comes before everything at AES Gener.
+Safety comes before everything at AES Andes.
 We harness one of the world's most powerful forces: electricity.
 Our people put their lives on the line when they come to work each day.
 Ensuring safe operations at our facilities around the world, so each person can return home safely, is the cornerstone of our daily activities and decisions.
 We always put safety first, and we measure our successes by how safely we achieve our goals.

-AES Gener has an integral policy for all businesses to ensure that our actions and decisions align with the safety beliefs and principles.
-This applies to all of our employees and contractors.
+AES Andes has an integral policy for all businesses to ensure that our actions and decisions align with the safety beliefs and principles.
+This applies to all our employees and contractors.
 Our actions focus on six principles aligned with our policy that promotes safety among our people and the communities.

-AES Gener's Integral Management System named GENERA is based on the 18001:2007 & ISO 14001:2015.
-GENERA provides a consistent framework for all AES Gener operational businesses and construction projects to set expectations, measure performance and drive improvements in our management of safety.
-GENERA includes specific operational and construction safety and environmental standards that are based on global electric utility best practices.
-In addition, AES Gener has different proactive activities that help us move towards an incident-free place including an annual Safety Day, Monthly Safety Message, Safety Walks, Internal and External Audits among others.
+AES Andes's Integral Management System named GENERA is based on the Norms ISO 45001:2018 Occupational Health and Safety & 14001:2015 Environmental Management System (EMS).
+GENERA provides a consistent framework for all AES Andes operational businesses and construction projects to set expectations, measure performance and drive improvements in our management of safety and environmental aspects.
+GENERA also includes specific operational and construction safety and environmental standards that are based on global electric utility best practices.
+In addition, AES Andes has different proactive activities that help us move towards an incident-free place including an annual Safety Day, Monthly Safety Message, Safety Walks, Internal and External Audits among others.

 Community Engagement.
 We strive to strengthen relationships through meaningful engagement with our stakeholders.
-AES Gener has implemented varying levels of engagement with their local communities and focus on programs that can make a community stronger economically, socially or environmentally.
-Our strategy of social responsibility seeks to develop and execute projects of social investment for the communities having as guiding principle the local development.
+AES Andes has implemented varying levels of engagement with their local communities and focus on programs that can make a community stronger economically, socially or environmentally.
+Our strategy seeks to develop and execute projects of social investment for the communities having as guiding principle the local development.
 The approach is based in three areas of action (education and capacity building; development of community infrastructure projects; contribute with local development), which aligned with three sustainable development goals (quality education; communities and sustainable cities; decent work and economic growth).

 Human Rights.
-AES Gener operates under a broad range of economic, social and cultural customs, and traditions as well as different local and regional laws and regulations.
+AES Andes operates under a broad range of economic, social and cultural customs, and traditions as well as different local and regional laws and regulations.
 We believe it is our duty and responsibility to conduct business with the highest level of integrity, ethics and compliance in all situations.
-AES Gener has a Human Rights Policy that formalizes our commitment to uphold and respect human rights.
+AES Andes has a Human Rights Policy that formalizes our commitment to uphold and respect human rights.